Passkeys and WebAuthn: The End of Passwords

 Production Deployment Considerations

 When deploying passkeys, maintain password login as a fallback during the transition period.
 Additionally, provide clear UI guidance explaining what passkeys are and how to set them up.
 Monitor adoption metrics and gradually encourage users to switch.
-See the passkeys.dev developer resource for implementation best practices and browser compatibility tables.
+A pattern that works well in production teams is to offer enrollment immediately after a successful password login, when the user has already proven who they are, rather than interrupting them at an inconvenient moment.
+See the passkeys.dev developer resource for implementation best practices and browser compatibility tables, and review our overview of modern OAuth 2.1 with PKCE and DPoP for how passkeys slot into a token-issuing flow.

 Key Takeaways

 In conclusion, Passkeys WebAuthn authentication eliminates the weakest link in application security — passwords.
-By implementing passkeys, you protect users from phishing, credential stuffing, and password reuse attacks while delivering a faster, more convenient login experience.
-Start implementing today with libraries like SimpleWebAuthn and plan for a passwordless future.
+By implementing them carefully, you protect users from phishing, credential stuffing, and password reuse attacks while delivering a faster, more convenient login experience.
+Plan your relying party hierarchy, handle the synced-counter and recovery edge cases honestly, and you can begin a measured rollout today with libraries like SimpleWebAuthn while keeping a graceful fallback in place.